Ph.D. Job Market Candidate, 2016-2017

 Abstract - This paper uses a historic big push intervention and newly digitized data from South Korea to study the effects of industrial policy on (short- and long-run) industrial development.
 In 1973 South Korea transitioned to a military dictatorship and drastically changed their development strategy.
 I find industries targeted by the regime's big push grew significantly more than non-targeted industries along several key dimensions of industrial development.
 These developmental effects persisted after industrial policies were retrenched, following the 1979 assassination of the president.
 Furthermore, I estimate the spillovers of the industrial policies using exogenous variation in the exposure to the policy across the input-output network.
 I find evidence of persistent pecuniary externalities like those posited by big push development theorists, such as Albert Hirschman.
 In other words, I find that South Korea’s controversial industrial policy was successful in producing industrial development, the benefits of which persisted through time and in industries not directly targeted by the policies.

-The Historical State, Local Collective Action, and Economic Development in Vietnam [SUBMITTED] with Melissa Dell (Harvard) and Pablo Querubin (NYU)
+The Historical State, Local Collective Action, and Economic Development in Vietnam, [revise and resubmit, Econometrica], with Melissa Dell (Harvard) and Pablo Querubin (NYU)

 Work in Progress